anusha-ragunathan/containerd_gpu/README.md

 2. I can manually restart the kubelet and the nodes are now ready for scheduling pods.

 3. GPU Daemonset pods start running in the GPU instance nodes.
-However, they crash due to `PodCrashLoopBackOff`
+However, they crash due to `Init:RunContainerError` and `Init:CrashLoopBackOff`

 ```